Summarizing many univariate models

 pivot_longer(Brachy:Trimalc2, names_to = "spp", values_to = "abd")

-To keep things simple and univariate, let’s consider only water:
+To keep things simple and univariate, let’s consider only water concentration as an independent variable.

 First, a quick word about centering and scaling a predictor variable: